Pathogenic Microorganisms That Are Present In Human Blood

 Routes of transmission

 The main way pathogenic microorganisms that are present in human blood move is through direct entry.
+In real terms, that means blood (or sometimes other fluids with blood in them) gets past your outer defenses.
 A cut.
-A needle puncture.
-On the flip side, that means blood (or sometimes other fluids with blood in them) gets past your outer defenses.
+So a needle puncture.
 A mucous membrane — like your eye or the inside of your mouth.

 Sexual contact counts too, because those fluids often contain blood at a microscopic level.
-Sharing needles is the obvious one.
+Think about it: sharing needles is the obvious one.
 But less obvious: a blood splash during a fight, a dental procedure with poor sterilization, an untested organ transplant.

 What happens inside